 How to Store Leftovers

-Best eaten immediately - caviar doesn't hold.
+Best eaten immediately: caviar doesn't hold.
 If you must, store the mashed potato (without toppings) in an airtight container in the refrigerator for up to 2 days.
 Reheat gently and add fresh toppings before serving.

 Common Questions